streem/streem-sdk-jvm/README.md

-# Streem SDK for Java & Kotlin
+# Streem Server SDK for Java & Kotlin

 Server-side JVM library for interacting with the Streem API, and generation of Streem Tokens for use in client SDKs or Embedded SSO.